BeipDev/BeipMU/Documentation/Tips_and_Tricks.md

 ##Swap tabs from the keyboard.
 Now **evryone** knows you can cycle tabs using Ctrl-Tab and Ctrl-Shift-Tab in BeipMu, right? ... right?
 Well you can also use alt-1 for the first tab, alt-2 for the second... and so on.

+## Better Channel Chat

+While it's pretty easy to group your channels into a window, because channels have a specific prefix for incoming and out-going lines, you can also use a **Puppet Window**.

+### Example

+Our channel name is `[Public]` and our command is `Scream` because apparently it's PossumMUCK.
+All the incoming #Public channel lines look like this:

+`[Public] Welcome to the #public channel.
+Read the rules and stay out of my trash!`

+And the command to send text to the channel is:

+`scream public=`

+...
+And that means if you open up the connection list, select your character, and hit the **New** button, and make a Puppet window, you can use `[Public]` as the 'Receive Prefix' and and `scream public=` as the "Send Prefix".

+Now you have an entire window just for that channel!
+Don't forget: If you already set up triggers for channels, you might need to exempt any that are being used with a puppet window, or else you might find the conflict causes ingoble and shameful faiulure.